 Constraint Programming (CP) is a field of mathematical programming which focuses on finding feasible solutions subject to some given constraints.
 Theoretically, it is as hard as mixed integer programming (MIP).
 The most prominent differences are:

-- CP algorithms use a search tree similar to MIPs but often, they don’t solve LP relaxations.
+- CP algorithms use a search tree similar to MIPs but often they don’t solve LP relaxations.
 They use advanced constraint propagation techniques instead of solving LP relaxations as the foundation of the search process.
-Basically they branch and propagate the branching variable bound change, using more sophisticated propagation schemes than those used in presolve and probing routines of a MIP solver.
+Basically, they branch-and-propagate the branching variable bound change, using more sophisticated propagation schemes than those used in presolve and probing routines of a MIP solver.
 For many problem classes, this is less powerful than solving a continuous relaxation of the model, since the solution of a continuous relaxation can guide the search and provide dual bounds.
-However, it can be effective when the relaxation is extremely time consuming to solve or when the combinatorial structure of the model gets lost in the relaxation.
+However, the propagation schemes can be effective when the relaxation is extremely time consuming to solve or when the combinatorial structure of the model gets lost in the relaxation.

 - CP Solvers can complement MIP solvers.
 They may be effective at finding good heuristic solutions that can improve MIP solver performance, particularly with respect to a first feasible solution.

-- CP solvers perform well on, e.g., loosely constrained discrete sequencing problems with disjunctive constraints (for example, job shop scheduling) where the LP relaxation is generally weak.
+- CP solvers perform well on, e.g., loosely constrained discrete sequencing problems with disjunctive constraints (for example, job shop scheduling) where the LP relaxation is often weak.

 - CP solvers are less effective on models with a significant number of continuous variables and are often limited to purely discrete problems.

 - CP solvers are more brittle compared to MIP solvers as a small change to a CP model (for example, adding a constraint) can drastically impact the ability of the CP solver to find good solutions.